 - Q: Who do I talk to about performing at Clatter?

 A: Send an email to firstname.lastname@example.org with the subject heading “Music.”
 Include links to your music.
 Or drop off a recording with your name and contact info.
 Clatter prefers mostly original music.
 Non-musical ideas are welcome as well.

 - Q: Who do I talk to about having an art show at Clatter?

-A: We aren't really doing that right now, but if you'd like to talk about something in the future, send an email to firstname.lastname@example.org with the subject heading “Art.”
+A: We aren't really doing that right now, but if you'd like to talk about something in the future, send an email to email@example.com with the subject heading “Art.”

 - Q: Can I hang something on the bulletin board?